 - Event alert system notifications at the pre-race area & water stations along the course.
 More…

 - Injured runners – injured runners will be transported either to the Medical Unit at the finish line or Hartford Hospital (emergency phone: 860-545-5000).
 All runners are asked to help by reporting injuries or downed runners to fluid station personnel or route monitors along the course.

-- Drop out runners – runners unable to finish the race may stop at any fluid station along the course for assistance.
+- Drop out runners – runners unable to finish the race may stop at any water station along the course for assistance.
 Sweep vans pick up runners when possible and drop them off at the finish area.
 If you drop out of the race, remove your B-Tag and dispose of it before crossing the finish line.

-DIVISIONS AND AWARDS
+DIVISIONS & AWARDS